mdgriffith/kubernetes-starterkit/README.md

 # Kubernetes StarterKit
-A basic Kubernetes setup for local development and deployment to google cloud
+A basic Kubernetes setup for local development and deployment to google cloud.

+It installs the following:
+  * A basic Python Flask app
+  * Nginx
+  * A Postgres Database

 ## Prerequisites
   * Clone this repo to a local dir.